omue-dev/oo2csv-server/README.md

 # OO2CSV Server

-A lightweight Node.js server …
+A lightweight Node.js server that exposes your product and customer data via simple CSV/JSON APIs.
+Easily integrate it into your workflow or call its endpoints from your frontend or scripts.

 ## Prerequisites